graysonkent/graysonkent.github.io/_posts/2017-10-27-fixing-wsl-search-domains.md

         > ipconfig /all

-    and you should get an output like the following:
+    and you should get an output like this:

         > ipconfig /all